nooku/guides.nooku.org/essentials/naming-conventions.md

 When data is requested by the model from the database, data will be returned as an entity object.

+####Special Case: Underscores in File Names

+You can use underscores in the file name as well.
+In this context, Nooku treats them exactly the same as a lowercase letter.

+An example mapping could look like

+site/components/com_foo/model/baz_bars.php -> ComFoo + Model + Baz_bars -> ComFooModelBaz_bars

 ####KModelEntityRow

 This is a single object that represents an instance of a row from the database.
 Entities can be saved or deleted and hold